ronmaccms/macadThesis24/README.md

 <h3>Overview</h3>

 <p>Urban Wind Flow Modeling with PINNs focuses on developing a web-based platform that simulates wind flow in urban environments using real-time data and neural networks.
-By using data from NOAA, OpenWeatherMap, and OpenStreetMap, the project integrates real-time wind data and 3D building models to visualize pedestrian wind comfort and CFD simulations.
-The integration of Physics-Informed Neural Networks (PINNs) enables the platform to deliver precise and dynamic wind flow simulations efficiently.</p>
+By using data from NOAA, OpenWeatherMap, and OpenStreetMap, the project integrates real-time wind data and 3D building models to visualize pedestrian wind comfort and CFD simulations.</p>

 <h3>Objectives</h3>

-<p>The project's goal is to create an open-source, web-based platform leveraging PINNs to simulate wind flow in urban environments.
-Designed as a collaborative tool, it aims to involve urban planners, architects, and designers to enhance its functionality.
-This project promotes sustainable urban development, reducing energy consumption and improving pedestrian comfort, while also fostering a community-driven approach to urban design innovation.</p>
+<p>The project's aim is to create an open-source, web-based platform that leverages Physics-Informed Neural Networks to simulate wind flow in urban environments.
+Designed to be a collaborative tool, it invites contributions from urban planners, architects, and designers to enhance its functionality and adaptability.
+The project aims to promote sustainable urban development, reducing energy consumption and improving pedestrian comfort.
+This initiative not only supports environmental sustainability but also fosters a community-driven approach to urban design innovation.</p>

 <ul>
-  <li>Collect and preprocess data from sources including NOAA, OpenWeatherMap, and OpenStreetMap using the Overpass API.</li>
+  <li>Collect and preprocess data from various sources, including historical wind data from NOAA, real-time wind conditions from OpenWeatherMap, and 3D building models from OpenStreetMap using the Overpass API.</li>
-  <li>Develop and train a PINN model using NVIDIA Modulus and PyTorch to simulate urban wind flow effectively.</li>
+  <li>Develop and train a PINN model using NVIDIA Modulus and PyTorch to simulate wind flow.</li>
   <li>Integrate the trained model into a Vue.js application for real-time user interaction and visualization.</li>
-  <li>Provide actionable insights for urban planners and architects to improve urban design and pedestrian comfort.</li>
+  <li>Provide insights and visualizations to urban planners and architects to enhance urban design and pedestrian comfort.</li>
-  <li>Utilize Three.js and Geolib for rendering and geographic calculations, as implemented in the <code>space.vue</code> component.</li>
+  <li>Utilize Three.js and Geolib for rendering and geographic calculations respectively, as implemented in the <code>space.vue</code> component.</li>
 </ul>

 <h3>Significance</h3>

-<p>This project aims to enhance urban sustainability by:</p>
+<p>By reducing reliance on mechanical cooling systems and improving outdoor conditions, this project aims to:</p>
 <ul>
-  <li>Reducing reliance on mechanical cooling systems and improving natural ventilation in outdoor spaces.</li>
+  <li>Enhance the sustainability of urban environments.</li>
-  <li>Promoting energy efficiency and reducing operational costs in urban environments.</li>
+  <li>Reduce energy consumption and operational costs.</li>
-  <li>Providing an accessible platform for urban planners and researchers to model wind flow dynamics, informing better city design and layout decisions.</li>
 </ul>

 <h3>Methodology</h3>

-<p>The project's development is divided into several phases:</p>
+<p>Phases:</p>
 <ol>
-  <li><strong>Setup and Requirements</strong>: Establish the computational environment using WSL for GPU access.
-Technologies chosen: Vue.js for the frontend, Flask/FastAPI for the backend, and NVIDIA Modulus with PyTorch for model development.</li>
-  <li><strong>Planning and Research</strong>: Conduct extensive research on Physics-Informed Neural Networks (PINNs) and fluid dynamics, using tools like DeepXDE, NVIDIA Modulus, and PyTorch.</li>
-  <li><strong>Repository and UI</strong>: Set up a structured GitHub repository for code, documentation, and data.
-Develop the Vue.js frontend for interaction with the wind flow models.</li>
-  <li><strong>Model Integration and Testing</strong>: Integrate OpenStreetMap polygons into the training models and define domains/constraints using extracted building footprints.</li>
-  <li><strong>Learning and Bootcamps</strong>: Invest over 80 hours in learning multiple techniques (PINNs, DeepONets, I-PINNs) to enhance the model's accuracy.</li>
-  <li><strong>System Integration</strong>: Connect the frontend (Vue.js) with the backend (Flask/FastAPI) and integrate the trained PINN models.</li>
-  <li><strong>Testing and Future Development</strong>: Iterate and refine the model integration, explore incorporating additional environmental factors, and expand user interactivity.</li>
+  <li><strong>Planning</strong>: Set up the repository and collect data from NOAA, OpenWeatherMap, and OpenStreetMap for model development.</li>
+  <li><strong>PINN Model Development</strong>: Utilize PyTorch for initial testing and develop the PINN model using NVIDIA’s Modulus framework.</li>
+  <li><strong>Backend Development</strong>: Implement the backend using Flask or FastAPI, creating API endpoints to manage data and run simulations.</li>
+  <li><strong>Frontend Development</strong>: Develop the user interface using Vue.js, with Three.js for 3D rendering and Geolib for geographic calculations.</li>
+  <li><strong>System Integration and Testing</strong>: Connect the frontend, backend, and PINN model, followed by rigorous testing to ensure accuracy and reliability.</li>
+  <li><strong>Deployment and Documentation</strong>: Deploy the application on a cloud platform and document the project for future reference.</li>
 </ol>

 <h3>Data Sources</h3>
 <ul>
-  <li><strong>Real-Time Wind Data</strong>: OpenWeatherMap provides up-to-date wind conditions.</li>
+  <li><strong>Real-Time Wind Data</strong>: OpenWeatherMap wind conditions.</li>
-  <li><strong>3D Building Models</strong>: OpenStreetMap (OSM) data using Overpass API offers detailed geographic information for urban modeling.</li>
+  <li><strong>3D Building Models</strong>: OpenStreetMap (OSM) data using Overpass API.</li>
 </ul>

 <h3>Equations and Models</h3>

-<p>Key challenges involve integrating OpenWeatherMap data and the Navier-Stokes equations into the neural network model to enhance simulation precision.
-The use of NVIDIA Modulus and PyTorch allows the development of neural networks capable of predicting fluid velocity, pressure, and diffusivity, which are essential for modeling wind flow in urban environments.</p>
+<p>The challenges include the ongoing integration of the OpenWeatherMap data and Navier-Stokes equations into the neural network model to enhance the precision of simulations.</p>

 <!-- GIF Section -->
 <div align="center">